planttheidea/moize/README.md

 > [!CAUTION]
 > This library has been deprecated in favor of `micro-memoize`, which as-of version 5 incorporates most of the functionality that this library offers at nearly half the size and better speed.
-It is recommended to migrate to `micro-memoize@latest`.
+It is recommended to migrate to `micro-memoize@latest`, and you can use the [migration guide](./MIGRATION.md) to help with any specific changes to your codebase.

 > moize